RobinSchmidt/RS-MET-Research/Projects/rsPy/ReadMe.txt

 To test, if it works as intended, try the python VS project in the "Test" subfolder.
 If the compiled .dll is copied and renamed into the right place, it should be possible to run the script "rsPyTest.py" from the "Code" folder.

+todo:
+-check, if the environment variable is set to the debug target folder (it seems to work after building in debug mode)
-todo: maybe at some stage, distribute it as a proper python module...maybe AudiPy or something - should work together with NumPy/SciPy the name SigPy is already taken - maybe have a look at it - perhaps it's cool?
+-maybe at some stage, distribute it as a proper python module...maybe AudiPy or something - should work together with NumPy/SciPy the name SigPy is already taken - maybe have a look at it - perhaps it's cool?